 Take class preparation and participation seriously.
-I assess this portion of your grade based on (1) demonstration of preparation when you are asked to complete specific activities prior to class, such as taking a quiz on Canvas or making a list of questions, (2) the degree to which you play a leadership role in class activities, and (3) how well you respond to questions and offer comments in our discussions.
+I assess this portion of your grade based on (1) demonstration of preparation when you are asked to complete specific activities prior to class, such as taking a quiz on Canvas or making a list of questions, (2) the degree to which you play a leadership rolein class activities, and (3) how well you respond to questions and offer comments in our discussions.
 I do NOT award class participation and preparation grades simply based on attendance.
 See the document "Class Participation and Preparation Assessment Criteria" at the course website to see the assessment procedures.

-Ethics Training & IRB Registration (50 points)
+Ethics Training & IRB Registration (100 points)

 Objective: Secure required training for all social science research and register with UFIRB.
 In order to apply for IRB approval at the University of Florida, you must complete an on-line training program.
 You cannot submit a request for IRB approval, nor can your professor include you in any research or project that will involve human subjects, until you can show proof of this training.
-Therefore, one requirement for this course is for you to complete the certification training at the University of Florida and provide proof of competence.
 You must get a score of at least 80% on the test to meet this requirement (the minimum passing score at UF).
-To complete the training, go to the IRB-02 page at the IRB website.
+To complete the training, go to the IRB-02 page at theIRB website.
 Once there, click on Required Training for IRB-02.
 Follow the instructions provided to complete the training.
 Even if you are using a UF computer), you will have to activate your VPN connection to login to my.ufl for the training.
-Submit a scanned (pdf) document showing your scores on the training.
+Submit a scanned (pdf) document showing your scores onthe training.
 If you completed the training prior to this class, submit the record of your training.

-Research Methods Reviews (150 Points)
+Reviews of Research Methods Articles (150 Points, 50 per Review)